Trauma Therapy

 You Can Process Trauma And Come Out The Other Side With Improved Functioning

-I invite you to call me for a free 15-minute phone consultation.
+I invite you to send me a message through the Contact form.
 I’m happy to discuss your specific needs and to answer any questions you have about trauma therapy and my practice.